 Although this card is marketed for the same good to excellent credit range as the previous cards, it seems to have slightly more flexible approval requirements, as many reviewers report being approved with credit scores in the low- to mid-600 range.
 As with most cards, a higher credit score will likely increase your chances of being approved.

 In addition to making approval easier, a higher credit score may be best if you intend to take advantage of the card’s introductory APR deals, as well.
 That’s because your credit limit will be strongly influenced by your creditworthiness — more so, perhaps, than even your income.
-The terms and conditions only guarantee approved applicants a starting limit of $1,000.
+Please see terms for additional details.

 Wells Fargo Rewards® Card: 630+ FICO